Can You Buy a Raising Cane’s Franchise in 2025? Costs & Availability Explained

 Short answer: No.

+Raising Cane’s is a popular fast food restaurant chain that serves chicken fingers and is known for its focus on drive thru service and quick, convenient dining.
 While Raising Cane’s does have franchise-operated stores, the brand is not awarding new franchises.
 They have made it clear that they’re focused on growing through company-owned restaurants only.

 Their official statement: